-Creates a scrollable insensitive cursor with the name of the Identifier.
-It does this by issuing a createStatement(ResultSet.TYPE_SCROLL_INSENSITIVE, ResultSet.CONCUR_READ_ONLY) call and then executing the statement with a java.sql.StatementExecuteQuery request on the value of the String.
+The Get Scroll Insensitive Cursor command creates a scrollable insensitive cursor with the name of the specified Identifier.

+It does this by issuing a call to createStatement(ResultSet.TYPE_SCROLL_INSENSITIVE, ResultSet.CONCUR_READ_ONLY) and then executing the statement with a java.sql.StatementExecuteQuery request on the value of the specified String.